indieweb/wordpress-micropub/readme.md

 * `define('MICROPUB_AUTHENTICATION_ENDPOINT', 'https://indieauth.com/auth')` - Define a custom authentication endpoint.
 * `define('MICROPUB_TOKEN_ENDPOINT', 'https://tokens.indieauth.com/token')` - Define a custom token endpoint

-These configuration options can be enabled by setting them in the WordPress options table
+These configuration options can be enabled by setting them in the WordPress options table or will appear under General if you install the IndieAuth plugin.
 * `indieauth_authorization_endpoint` - if set will override MICROPUB_AUTHENTICATION_ENDPOINT for setting a custom endpoint
 * `indieauth_token_endpoint` - if set will override MICROPUB_TOKEN_ENDPOINT for setting a custom endpoint
+* `micropub_default_post_status` - if set, Micropub posts will be set to this status by default( publish, draft, or private ).
+Can also be set in the Writing settings.

 ## Frequently Asked Questions